omiss23/Credit-EDA/README.md

 This project aims to analyze the lending data of a bank to understand the risk of losing money while lending to customers.
 The data includes information on customer demographics, credit history, loan amount, loan term, and other relevant variables.

 ## Note:
-You need to download the dataset from the given link below. https://drive.google.com/drive/folders/1K51QfZkyl_qpfUzDiNj9HVomJb-jfAM_?usp=share_link
+You need to download the dataset from the given link https://drive.google.com/drive/folders/1K51QfZkyl_qpfUzDiNj9HVomJb-jfAM_?usp=share_link

 ## Data Source